White House, Senate strike deal on historic $2T coronavirus relief bill, but House support remains uncertain

 A senior GOP source told Fox News contributor and Townhall.com editor Guy Benson that the move was a face-saving exercise by Schumer, and that he was trying to "take credit" for a GOP bill that he filibustered for "small ball" alterations.
 Democrats, the source said, couldn't drag the situation out much longer; economic conditions have worsened dramatically, and President Trump's approval rating has risen.

-McConnell said the Senate will meet at 12 p.m.
-ET on Wednesday, but did not set a time for a vote.
+McConnell said the Senate will meet at noon on Wednesday, but did not set a time for a vote.
 By rule, the procedural vote to begin debate on the coronavirus package would happen at 1 p.m.
 ET, unless the Senate scraps that vote.

 “Democrats are finally taking ‘yes’ for an answer," McConnell said in his remarks on the Senate floor early Wednesday morning.
 "Help is on the way.”